“Achievement & Integration” SPEECH

 GOVERNMENT SPEECH

-by District 833
+Established and controlled by District 833

 We see drastic changes happening inside our public schools.
 We see curriculum changing, books changing, homework changing.
 We see a school district openly embracing radical liberal left policies and highly controversial revolutionary social education.
 The emphasis is on SOCIAL learning, not CHILDREN learning.

-RESOLUTION Supporting Racial Equity and that Black Lives Matter
+Supporting Racial Equity and that Black Lives Matter

 This document can be found under District 833 School Board Meetings.
 PDF is in the November 19th, 2020 meeting file.
 Link to School Board Meetings HERE.

-3. Staff Training
+3. Teacher Training

 "Not a Moment, It's the Movement"

-2020 was a time when social media accounts across the Country were being shut down, website platform providers were cancelling the membership of conservative journalists, documentaries were being banned, and the information that was posted online one day would disappear the next.
+2020 was a time when social media accounts across the country were being shut down, website platform providers were cancelling the membership of conservative journalists, documentaries were being banned, and the information that was posted online one day would disappear the next.

 In early 2021, I began to wake up.
 I began to pay very close attention to what the Superintendent was saying and what she was doing.
 I began looking for patterns and asking a lot of questions.